wandi-ssal/fail-safe-application-logger/README.md

 For Linux OS download [Fail-Safe-Application-Logger.zip](./Wandi-SSAL-Free-Install_dst.zip) file, unzip it and refer to the **README** file for further installation and execution instructions.

-This library is part of another effort to provide [advanced logging capabilities](Benefit-over-other-logging-systems.pdf) over existing logging tools, utilities and systems.
+This library is part of another effort to provide [Secure Software Adaptable Logging](Benefit-over-other-logging-systems.pdf) over existing logging tools, utilities and systems.

 Github repository for [files and downloads](https://github.com/wandi-ssal/secure-application-logger)